The town was founded on March 5, 1774 and there is a lot to celebrate!

 This is an event-filled day with a parade through town in the morning and a barbecue in the afternoon at the ball field.
 Residents, community groups, town government and Leverett businesses can march or create floats to ride in the parade through town to the Safety Complex.

-The celebrations continue at the October Harvest Festival with an Anniversary Dance featuring Indigenous dances, square dancing, and other dances and demonstrations.
+The celebrations continue at the October Harvest Festival

 There are also many special projects in the works, including historical presentations about the Indigenous people who lived here long before the founding of the town, commemorative plantings, a quilting endeavor, an oral history project and a geocaching event.